Sacrifice (TV series)

 Sacrifice is an American thriller television series that premiered on BET+ as a pilot movie on December 19, 2019, followed by the official series premiere on November 4, 2021.
+Creator Chris Stokes announced the renewal for a second season on July 15, 2022.

 Plot

 Protagonist Daniella Hernandez (an entertainment lawyer) navigates through the lives of her rich and scandalous Hollywood clients.
 Along the journey, she also make discoveries about her own past.